ewanmellor/git-diff-image/README.md

 brew install exiftool imagemagick
 ```

-Run the install script, which will configure your global git config for you.
+Run `./install.sh`, which will configure your global git config for you.
 It will tell you what it's done, so it should look something like this:

 ```